epapagia/ReILIF/README.md

 ## Pre-Trained Models

 The complete PyTorch models used in this study are available for download.
 You can access them here: [Download PyTorch Models](https://drive.google.com/file/d/1t7TpTCrmWrFm_HnTDz0bpIDvgV3MLdga/view?usp=sharing).
+Also, we have included Optuna .pkl files in the optuna/ directory, which contain all the hyperparameters' values used in each experiment for the ReLiIF method, chosen after tuning with the Optuna library.
+These files provide full transparency and aid in replicating our experimental results.

 ## Python Dependencies